soryu-rmv/rpgmv_crash/en.md

 Note that
 - you never proceed the work with both RPGMV windows, or there is a risk to lose consistency of your project data,
-- and it is no problem to launch multiple RPGMVs as long as to only **load the data**.
+- and it is no problem to launch multiple RPGMVs as long as we only **load the data**.